 Inquisitor: Paul, can you just unpack that a bit?
 How is a regular pastor not able to do some of this work?

-So if, instead, the new pastor successfully identifies these underlying issues and says, “Guys, did you not realize you have some serious problems here?
-We’re going to have to get to grips with these problems before we can get far with anything else,” then a congregation – especially the diaconate or eldership board – is going to feel variously shocked, disbelieving and embarrassed.
-The danger is that the shock can set up a dynamic of deflecting blame can morph into projecting blame.
-If not called out early that dynamic will poison relationships – across the church.
-Often pain of these complex and endemic issues will get projected onto the new pastor and the poor congregation won’t know what in the world is going on.
+The congregation – especially the diaconate or eldership board – is going to feel variously shocked, disbelieving and embarrassed.
+The danger is that the shock can set up a dynamic of deflecting blame.
+If not called out early that dynamic will poison relationships – across the organisation.
+And the poor congregation simply won’t know what in the world is going on.